-Data collection exercise/database to manage energy data by sector:
+Establish a data collection exercise/database to manage energy data by sector.

-Work with TPL, the Bureau of Statistics, the MOI, and the Public Service Commission to standardize annual reports, and increase reporting of data to include figures such as sectoral consumption and load profiles by source of generation.
+Work with TPL, the Bureau of Statistics, the MOI, and the Public Service Commission to standardise annual reports, and increase reporting of data to include figures such as sectoral consumption and load profiles by source of generation.

 Example: Fiji Electric Authority, 2016 Annual Report